sul-dlss/riiif/README.md

 Using a script like this would be a good idea: https://github.com/pulibrary/loris/blob/607567b921404a15a2111fbd7123604f4fdec087/bin/loris-cache_clean.sh
 By default the cache is located in `tmp/network_files`.
 You can set the cache path like this: `Riiif::Image.file_resolver.cache_path = '/var/cache'`

+### GraphicsMagick

+To use [GraphicsMagick](http://www.graphicsmagick.org/) instead of ImageMagick

+    Riiif::ImagemagickCommandFactory.external_command = "gm convert"
+    Riiif::ImageMagickInfoExtractor.external_command  = "gm identify"

+You will of course need to install GraphicsMagick on your system.

 ## Usage

 Add the routes to your application by inserting the following line into `config/routes.rb`